imanghafoori1/laravel-tokenized-login/README.md

 ### :raising_hand: Contributing

 If you find an issue or have a better way to do something, feel free to open an issue or a pull request.
-If you use laravel-widgetize in your open-source project, create a pull request to provide its URL as a sample application in the README.md file.

 ### :exclamation: Security
 If you discover any security related issues, please use the `security tab` instead of using the issue tracker.